 La Rosière ski area

 La Rosière added two speedy new chairlifts and a network of new red pistes in December 2018 adding some terrific advanced-level slopes to the ski area, more altitude and easier access to the large and rewarding off-piste area.
+In January 2019 La Rosière hosted the opening round of the Freeride World Tour, a testament to its off-piste credentials.
 There are also three dedicated ascents beside the pistes in La Rosière for ski tourers to use – a very innovative idea.
 The resort’s main snowpark is 300 metres long over a 50 metre vertical.

 Après ski in La Rosière

-There are half a dozen lively bar-restaurants.
-Le Petit Danois has a Scandinavian theme, Moo Bar in Les Eucherts is the place to go for late night dancing.
+Among the half a dozen lively bar-restaurants, Le Petit Danois has a Scandinavian theme, Moo Bar in Les Eucherts is the place to go for late night dancing.
 The Igloo Village at the bottom of the Plan du Repos chairlift is fun and Le Mckinley at the base of the slopes also has music, as well as a cocktail lounge.

 Eating out in La Rosière